syncfusion/maui-docs/MAUI/TabView/Overview.md

 ---
 layout: post
-title: About .NET MAUI TabView control | Syncfusion
+title: About MAUI TabView control | Syncfusion
-description: Learn here all about introduction of Syncfusion .NET MAUI Tab View (SfTabView) control, its elements and more.
+description: Learn here all about introduction of Syncfusion MAUI TabView (SfTabView) control, its elements and more.
-platform: .NET MAUI
+platform: MAUI
-control: Tab View
+control: SfTabView
 documentation: ug
 ---